11 Top Things To Do in Indiana Dunes During Your Next Visit

 • Alcohol consumption is permitted in the National Park areas, but not at the State Park beaches.
 Responsible consumption is permitted at the State Park campground.

 • The sand, even on the dunes trails, gets VERY hot during the summer.
 Wear footwear that is going to protect your feet.
 Sticks and rocks hidden in the sand can also be quite sharp and cut your feet if you try to walk barefoot.
-Use caution.
+I love my Chacos in these situations!

 Wrapping Up a Visit to Indiana Dunes